cscrivner/coltanscrivner.com/content/home/slider.md

 [[item]]
-  title = "Horror fans are more psychologically resilient to the pandemic" content = "Interview with New Scientist" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Horror fans are more psychologically resilient during the pandemic" content = "Interview with New Scientist" align = "center"  # Choose `center`, `left`, or `right`.